 Section 68.
 Misconduct or Fraud

 1. Fraud.
 Any conduct on the part of a licensee or participant that is fraudulent in its nature or injurious to the character of racing, although not specified in these rules, is forbidden.
 It is a violation of these rules for any person or persons, individually or in concert with one another, to fraudulently or corruptly by any means affect or attempt to affect the outcome of any race, or affect a false registration, or commit any other act injurious to the sport.
-Such violation, shall be a Level 1 violation.
+Such violation shall be a Level 1 violation.

 2. Misconduct.
 Any conduct on the part of a licensee or participant injurious to the character of racing, although not specified in these rules, is forbidden.
 Such violation shall be a Level 1 violation.